Sine and cosine: Turns based implementations

 Some software libraries provide implementations of sine and cosine using the input angle in half-turns, a half-turn being an angle of 180 degrees or $\pi$ radians.
 Representing angles in turns or half-turns has accuracy advantages and efficiency advantages in some cases.
-These functions are called sinpi and cospi in MATLAB, OpenCL, R, Julia, CUDA, and ARM.
-For example, sinpi(x) would evaluate to $\sin(\pi x),$ where x is expressed in half-turns, and consequently the final input to the function, πx can be interpreted in radians by sin.
+These functions, following the convention set by Fortran, are typically called sinpi and cospi.
+For example, sinpi(x) would evaluate to $\sin(\pi x),$ where $x$ is expressed in half-turns so that $\pi x$ is the angle measure in radians.
+SciPy provides similar functions sindg and cosdg with input in degrees, as does Fortran (but named sind and cosd).

 The accuracy advantage stems from the ability to perfectly represent key angles like full-turn, half-turn, and quarter-turn losslessly in binary floating-point or fixed-point.
 In contrast, representing $2\pi$, $\pi$, and $\frac{\pi}{2}$ in binary floating-point or binary scaled fixed-point always involves a loss of accuracy since irrational numbers cannot be represented with finitely many binary digits.

 Turns also have an accuracy advantage and efficiency advantage for computing modulo to one period.
 Computing modulo 1 turn or modulo 2 half-turns can be losslessly and efficiently computed in both floating-point and fixed-point.
 For example, computing modulo 1 or modulo 2 for a binary point scaled fixed-point value requires only a bit shift or bitwise AND operation.
 In contrast, computing modulo $\frac{\pi}{2}$ involves inaccuracies in representing $\frac{\pi}{2}$.

 For applications involving angle sensors, the sensor typically provides angle measurements in a form directly compatible with turns or half-turns.
 For example, an angle sensor may count from 0 to 4096 over one complete revolution.
 If half-turns are used as the unit for angle, then the value provided by the sensor directly and losslessly maps to a fixed-point data type with 11 bits to the right of the binary point.
 In contrast, if radians are used as the unit for storing the angle, then the inaccuracies and cost of multiplying the raw sensor integer by an approximation to $\frac{\pi}{2048}$ would be incurred.
+(See also Binary angular measurement.)